mLenehan1/EE402-OOPWithEmbeddedSystems/Assignments/Assignment1/Report/assignment.md

 class.
 In this application, it is used to modify the *price* variable, allowing a discount to be given to the instrument.
 The function is declared a friend within the "Instrument" class, and declared within the "TestApp.cpp" file.
-The *salePrice()* method takes a float, and an Instrument object, and subtracts the float value from the Instruments *price* value.
+The *salePrice()* method takes a float, and an "Instrument" object, and subtracts the float value from the "Instruments" *price* value.

 ```cpp
 void salePrice(Instrument &saleInstrument, float discount){